TorchLean: Formalizing Neural Networks in Lean: Limitations and Discussion

 \section{Limitations and Discussion}

-\paragraph{Limitations and near-term roadmap.} \textbf{Execution vs.\ training at scale.} \TorchLean{} is semantics-first infrastructure, not a throughput-optimized training stack.
-Today, Lean execution is CPU-oriented and prioritizes a machine-checked semantic link between (i) the program users write, (ii) the IR graph we reason about, and (iii) the artifacts we check, rather than kernel fusion or GPU-accelerated kernels.
-Lean does provide compiled code backed by a runtime system, and can generate efficient native code paths (e.g., via its compiler and runtime primitives), but our focus is correctness and auditability rather than matching industrial CUDA stacks.
-In practice, we expect large models to be trained externally and imported (weights/structure), with Lean used for semantic checking, certificate validation, and proof-carrying artifacts; scaling \TorchLean{} further (GPU backends, faster kernels, tighter internal bound optimization) is a natural direction for future community work.
+\paragraph{Limitations and near-term roadmap.} \textbf{Execution vs.\ training at scale.} \TorchLean{} is semantic infrastructure, not a throughput-optimized training stack.
+Lean execution and the optional CUDA backend prioritize a machine-checked semantic link between (i) the program users write, (ii) the IR graph we reason about, and (iii) the artifacts we check, rather than matching industrial training throughput.
+The CUDA path accelerates selected kernels and examples behind explicit native runtime contracts; large-scale training can also be performed externally and imported as weights/structure, with Lean used for semantic checking, certificate validation, and proof-carrying artifacts.
+Scaling the native backend, kernel fusion, and internal bound optimization remains an engineering extension of the same semantic design.

-\textbf{Verification scope and certificates today.} Our native verification layer covers a curated IR fragment with a proved-sound IBP core and a CROWN/LiRPA-style affine engine, together with certificate checking infrastructure for externally produced bound artifacts.
-Today, we support an $\alpha/\beta$-CROWN certificate dialect for the graph-based verifier: certificates may supply IBP pre-activation boxes, affine bounds, $\alpha$ parameters for unstable-ReLU lower relaxations, and optional $\beta$ phase vectors that are checked for consistency and then replayed by the Lean step semantics.
-When state-of-the-art tightness is required beyond this interface, we rely on external optimizers as \emph{untrusted producers} and check their exported bounds/leaf certificates against the shared IR semantics, keeping the trusted computing base to the Lean checker plus the IR denotation.
-Extending the checker to validate additional solver families (e.g., richer dual-feasibility conditions, cutting-plane certificates, or SDP-based relaxations) is left to future extensions; we document current schemas and extension points in Appendix~\ref{app:verification} and Appendix~\ref{app:verification-schemas}.
+\textbf{Verification scope and certificates.} Our native verification layer covers a curated IR fragment with a proved-sound IBP core and a CROWN/LiRPA style affine engine, together with certificate checking infrastructure for externally produced bound artifacts.
+We support an $\alpha/\beta$-CROWN certificate dialect for the graph-based verifier: certificates may supply IBP pre-activation boxes, affine bounds, $\alpha$ parameters for unstable-ReLU lower relaxations, and optional $\beta$ phase vectors that are checked for consistency and then replayed by the Lean step semantics.
+When strongest current tightness is required beyond this interface, we rely on external optimizers as \emph{untrusted producers} and check their exported bounds/leaf certificates against the shared IR semantics, keeping the trusted computing base to the Lean checker plus the IR denotation.
+Extending the checker to validate additional solver families (e.g., richer dual-feasibility conditions, cutting-plane certificates, or SDP-based relaxations) is left to future extensions; Appendix~\ref{app:verification} and Appendix~\ref{app:verification-schemas} document the present schemas and extension points.